stain/s11.no/content/2022/phd/acknowledgements/index.md

 My funding
 ==========

+My work presented in this thesis has been undertaken during several research projects at The University of Manchester,  which funding is acknowledged below.
+I am grateful for all the discussions and collaborations in these projects.

 My work presented in this thesis has been undertaken during several research projects at The University of Manchester, which funding is acknowledged below: